 Verdict – Tie

 Fiverr vs Freelancer — Which Should You Use?

 Both of these websites have the same goal, but the way they operate is completely different.
 Fiverr is a faster-paced website, best suited for handling many small jobs at one time.
 It caters best to the freelancer, allowing them to choose and control every single aspect of the gigs they post and the skills they offer.

 Freelancer is more guided towards the buyers in the sense that the jobs posted are the main focus.
 Clients post their job offers, with their prices and conditions, and then just have to wait, review all the applicants, and choose the one they deem most suited for the job.
 Freelancers, on the other hand, have more work to do on the website.
 They have to search for jobs that interest them and then they have to compete for them by bidding and trying to convince the clients that they’re the obvious choice for the job.

 So, as a freelancer, you get to choose which approach you like the most.
 But you can always test both websites at the same time!

 Using Freelance Marketplaces as a Beginner

-Using freelance websites like Fiverr and Freelancer is greatly beneficial for freelancers, especially those who’re just starting out.
+Using freelance marketplaces like Fiverr and Freelancer is greatly beneficial for freelancers, especially those who’re just starting out.
 These sites gather many different clients in one place, making it easier to get your first gig without having to worry about the security of your transactions or cold emailing potential clients.